tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 To your `.bashrc` file in your home directory.

-Keeping Logic and Display Code Seperate
+Keeping Logic and Display Code Separate
 ---------------------------------------

 PHP lets you easily mix text output (usually HTML) with your logic.
 This makes